Marlyyyyy/top-cars-website/README.md

 ### Game ###

 I aimed to engineer the core of the game in a way so that it remains scalable and easily extendable.
 One example for this attempt is that the game could handle any number of players, not only the predefined ones.
-As long as oneâ€™s computer can handle it, even a thousand players is possible.
+As long as one's computer can handle it, even a thousand players is possible.
 (However even the 10 players option destroys the point of the competition, since one can obtain many more points by only winning once.
 Any option above 3 players is for demonstration purposes only).
 Another example is that I was able to extend the base game and therefore create a behaviourally different game by overriding specific methods.
 The two versions of the game are wrapped inside the ```GameModule``` module which is responsible for managing user interactions within the game-page, such as launching one of the game types or changing the settings.

 The players and their cards are represented as instances of the ```Player``` and ```Card``` class.
 Other frequently changing UI elements are controlled by specific modules within the game.
 The scores are calculated for each player within each round in the following way.
-Each playerâ€™s card is compared to every other playerâ€™s card exactly once using a temporary array of user objects.
-In each comparison the difference between the selected property is added to the first playerâ€™s score, whereas the negative of this difference is added to the second playerâ€™s score.
+Each player's card is compared to every other player's card exactly once using a temporary array of user objects.
+In each comparison the difference between the selected property is added to the first player's score, whereas the negative of this difference is added to the second player's score.
 After comparing one player to every other player once, the player is removed from the array, preventing comparing the same players multiple times.
 After the scores are calculated, draws are checked only for the first place, since any players, who are in draw for anything else other than the first place, count as losers.

-The Classic (2nd) version of the game has a feature of changing the host of the game to be the previous roundâ€™s winner by swapping the references of host and player objects.
+The Classic (2nd) version of the game has a feature of changing the host of the game to be the previous round's winner by swapping the references of host and player objects.
 Moreover, the order of cards within each player's deck is maintained using queues, because this game mode allows winners to take the losers cards after every round.

 * * *

 # Developer #

-M¡árton Széles
+Márton Széles